javierfausgmail/javierfausgmail/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as teacher on ...
-FEMPA
+🔭 I’m currently working as a teacher at ...
+FEMPA.
-- 🌱 I’m currently learning ...
-Java Cloud Development and AI
+🌱 I’m currently learning ...
+Java Cloud Development and AI.
-- 👯 I’m looking to collaborate on ... projects on pedagogic approaches
+👯 I’m looking to collaborate on ... projects involving pedagogical approaches.
-- 🤔 I’m looking for help with ... applying AI into my workflow
+🤔 I’m looking for help with ... integrating AI into my workflow.
-- 💬 Ask me about ... whatever I can help you on
+💬 Ask me about ... anything I can assist you with.
-- 📫 How to reach me: ... jfaus@fpfempa.es
+📫 How to reach me: ... jfaus@fpfempa.es
-- ⚡ Fun fact: ...
-This has been written by a Biological Intelligence
+⚡ Fun fact: ...
+This has been written by a Biological Intelligence.